shead-custom-design/buildcat/docs/advanced-setup.rst

 Server
 ------

-When we ran the Redis server previously, it defaulted to the loopback address `127.0.0.1`, which meant that it would only accept connections from the same machine it was running on.
-Now, we need the server to accept connections from other machines, using our public server address.
+When we ran the Buildcat server previously, it defaulted to the loopback address `127.0.0.1`, which meant that it would only accept connections from the same machine it was running on.
+Now, we need the server to accept connections from other machines, using a public server address.
 To do so, pass the server network address at startup::

-    $ redis-server --bind 192.168.2.1
+    $ buildcat server --bind 192.168.2.1

 Now, the server will be listening at the given address, allowing workers and clients to connect from other machines.